Shyam-Chen/Vue-Starter/README.md

 # Vue Starter

-:poodle: A boilerplate for HTML5, Vue, Vue Router, i18n, Tailwind, Windi, Netlify, and Vite.
+:poodle: A boilerplate for HTML5, Vue, Vue Router, UnoCSS, Vite, Vitest, and Netlify.

 ## Table of Contents